AravRaja/VocaLoop/README.md

 ## Usage

 1. **Recording and Voice-to-MIDI**: Record vocal tracks by setting a BPM and clicking "Record."
 VocaLoop will count in with a metronome and automatically convert your recordings to instrument parts.
-2. **DAW Interface**: Use the DAW grid to loop and play back your tracks concurrently.
+2. **DAW Interface** (IN DEVELOPMENT) : Use the DAW grid to loop and play back your tracks concurrently.

 ## File Structure